The Goldendoodle is a designer crossbreed between a Golden Retriever and Poodle.

 For a Goldendoodle, everyone is a friend.

-They are perfectly content to sit and relax with their owners and will happily ignore their large size and curl up on their laps.
+Goldendoodles are perfectly content to sit and relax with their owners.

 They are super friendly and do not care if you have somewhere to be, they will be by your side smiling up at you.